Smart-cam-GmbH/Wildcam4/README.md

 ### Configuration

 FTP connection details are no longer hard coded.
-Edit `public/config.json` to change the host, username, password and folder used by the web viewer.
-The Android application reads the same values from `app/src/main/res/raw/ftp_config.json`.
+Copy `public/ftp_config.sample.json` to `public/ftp_config.json` and fill in your FTP host, username, password and folder.
+The Android application reads the same values from `app/src/main/res/raw/ftp_config.json`; create this file locally by copying `app/src/main/res/raw/ftp_config_sample.json`.
 These JSON files are read at runtime, so you can update them without rebuilding the project.

 ## Building/Running the Android App